Albert Millet: Release and second murder

 Whilst in Clairvaux Prison, Millet frequently corresponded with the wife of one of his friends, Fernande "Nande" Valentin, a nurse's aide at the San Salvadour Hospital in Hyères who often visited him.
-Following her divorce, she began a romantic relationship with Millet, who was paroled on July 10, 1973, at the age of 44.
+Following her divorce, she began a romantic relationship with Millet, who was paroled on 10 July 1973, at the age of 44.

 In August 1973, as promised, he married Fernande and they moved in together at a house in Hyères.
 Their marriage was considered relatively happy, with Millet only using firearms when he went out hunting, while Valentin kept the house clean.
 On his part, Millet had no job and did no chores, but sometimes did gardening and renewed his residence permit once a month.
 In the evenings, after finishing her shift at the hospital, Valentin would do housework to supplement their income.
 Over the years, Millet became possessive, suspicious and spied on his wife, as he suspected that she was cheating on him.
 Valentin herself complained that he pestered her for sex and prevented her from sleeping.

-On June 12, 1979, Valentin told him that she no longer wanted him to sleep in the bed, but on the couch instead, as she did not want to support a husband who did almost nothing all day.
-She also said that she planned to give him a cheque of 20,000 francs so he could start a new life, which made him feel greatly humiliated.
+On 12 June 1979, Valentin told him that she no longer wanted him to sleep in the bed, but on the couch instead, as she did not want to support a husband who did almost nothing all day.
+She also said that she planned to give him a cheque for 20,000 francs so he could start a new life, which made him feel greatly humiliated.
 On the following morning, Millet stabbed his wife multiple times with a dagger, hitting her twice in the heart.
 After killing her, he barricaded himself inside the house, got drunk and eventually started firing shots in all directions from the bedroom window.
 Soon after, the house was surrounded by police, upon which Millet started throwing objects out of the window and shouting that he had killed his wife and wanted to kill himself too.
 After several hours of negotiations with friends and a priest, Millet surrendered and allowed himself to be taken into custody.

 While in police custody, Millet stated that after killing his wife, he decided that he would shoot himself and their pet Dobermann in the maquis with a pistol.
 On the way, however, he changed his mind and hit his dog, which then ran away.
-While in custody, he asked to speak to the commissioner, whose office was on the second floor, and when he was allowed to, he attempted to commit suicide by jumping from the landing onto the police station's stairwell, but was apprehended before he could do it.
+While in custody, he asked to speak to the commissioner, whose office was on the second floor, and when he was allowed to, he attempted to commit suicide by jumping from the landing onto the police station's stairwell but was apprehended before he could do it.
 As part of the investigation, the police opened Valentin's locker at her workplace, where they found drafts of a break-up letter addressed to an undisclosed lover.
 Soon after, Millet was charged with her murder.
 A few days later, the corpse of Millet's Dobermann was discovered with a rope tied around its neck near a well by a shepherd, who held off on reporting it because he was afraid of Millet.